Thanks for stopping by. You are currently logged in as a Guest

 This quiz has given me a good amount of data showing where players could improve their game.
 The numbers given are actual and not adjusted.
-Many participants have taken the test more than once trying to improve their score.
+Many participants have taken the test more than once trying to improve their scores.
 Still, these results should be fairly accurate.

-Question 11) Missed by 43%, The Question Was - The score is 4 to 3 their favor.
+Question 11) Missed by 43%, The Question Was - The score is 4 to 3 in their favor.
 The dealer just turned down the Ace of Diamonds.
 Do you pass or bid?
 To be honest, this one surprised me; it's just a basic next call.
 Take a chance, you have three trump and you have a partner.
 Points have been made on less.

 On the last seventeen of the questions, 60 - 80 % of the answers were correct.
 Given the large number of people that have taken the test, I would have to say that most players understand the basics of the game.
 Of the 7 questions that were missed, three involved when to bid.
 The one thing that I see over and over is that most people only bid with a sure point in their hand.
-They forget that they have a partner, and they lose games because if it.
+They forget that they have a partner, and they lose games because of it.
 The last 4 involve basic strategies that should be learned.
 Euchre takes trying different methods until you find what works.
 There is a lot of information on this site.
-No, everything will not work every time, but many times they will work.
+No, every play will not work every time, but many times they do work.
 Take a chance...

+There seems to be a few basic rules that many players are not using.
+Incorporating these into your games will increase your win/loss ratio dramatically.
+Next and reverse next work.
+No, they don't work every time, but in the long run, you will make more points.
 You have to take chances.
 Don't be afraid to bid.
 Don't worry about getting euchred.
-The reality is a euchre only cost you one point, and maybe it even have saved two points.
-If you had passed odds are, they would have made a point anyway.
-It may have even stopped a lone call
+The reality is a euchre will only cost you a point.
+Why?
+Because if you had passed, the odds are they would have made a point.
+You may have even stopped a lone call

-I just played in a tournament with 12 tables.
-They were changing $2.00 for each euchre.
+I played in a tournament that had 12 tables.
+They were charging $2.00 for each euchre.
 We were euchred 11 times in twelve games.
-We also came in first, taking home $190.00 minus the $22.00 in euchre fees.
-A nice prize and nice afternoon playing cards
+We also came in first, taking home the top prize of $190.
+(OK, minus the $22.00 in euchre fees).
+A nice prize and a nice afternoon playing cards.